dokutan/mouse_m908/README.md

 If you have a mouse with VID 0x04d9 that is not listed below, there is a good chance that it is easy to add support.
 You can help to improve the support for your mouse by reporting what works and what doesn't, or by capturing the usb communication with the official software.
 Please open an issue.

 The various levels of support mean the following:
+- **unsupported :** these mice are not compatible, support could be implemented but this will require more information about the protocol
-- **generic :** no code specific to the mouse is written, this exists primarily to test whether the mouse uses the same protocol
+- **generic :** no code specific to the mouse is written, this exists primarily to test whether the mouse uses a compatible protocol
 - **experimental :** a backend specific to the mouse exists, but is untested or has major problems
 - **partial :** some features work, others might not or are untested, and there are no known problems making the software unusable
 - **complete :** all known features are implemented